-CUNY participates in the New York State procurement card program and issues Travel cards (T-cards) for employee travel related expenses, such as conference registration fees, local transportation, airfares, lodging (up to the GSA maximum per diem).
+CUNY participates in the New York State procurement card program and issues Travel cards (T-cards) to cover employee travel related expenses, such as conference registration fees, local transportation, airfares, lodging (up to the GSA maximum per diem).

-Tax levy employees who wish to obtain a travel card may only use the travel card for their OWN tax levy expenses, related to travel.
+Tax levy employees who wish to obtain a travel card may only use the card for their OWN tax levy expenses related to travel.

 After gaining access to the CUNYfirst Travel & Expense Center, complete the NYS Citibank Procurement Card Acknowledgement/Application to apply for a CUNY Travel Card.